-These pages describe a generalised source format for history data (STEMMA) that might be used for multiple different purposes.
-For instance:
+These pages describe a generalised data model and source format for genealogy, family history, and micro-history (STEMMA®).
+This might be used for multiple different purposes, such as:

-This project came about because I didn’t want my family history data locked in to any single commercial product.
+This R&D project came about because I didn’t want my family history data locked in to any single commercial product.
 Plus I didn’t believe that existing data models were able to represent my data completely and accurately because of its micro-history approach.
 STEMMA incorporates biological lineage (as in family trees), structured events, and rich-text narrative to go beyond family history to address the micro-history of arbitrary people, places, or events.

-Having been a software architect for many years, I have the luxury of being able to provide something myself.
-I therefore decided to define and implement a format that does precisely what I would expect of a universal source format.
-Converting to other data formats should straightforward if STEMMA is general enough, albeit at some potential loss depending on the target format.
+As a software architect I have the luxury of being able to provide something myself.
+I therefore decided to define and implement a new model and format that did precisely what I required of it rather than compromising.
+Converting to other data models should be straightforward if STEMMA is general enough, albeit at some potential loss depending on the target model.

-This documentation constitutes the first fully working version of STEMMA, and supersedes previous drafts specifications.
+This documentation constitutes V2.1 of STEMMA, and supersedes previous specifications.

 Tony Proctor is currently a software architect working from rural Ireland.